-We recognize that our programs focused on improving labor standards in our supply chain require stakeholder input and engagement if they are going to achieve their intended outcomes.
-For that reason, we regularly partner – both formally and informally – with a broad set of stakeholders to help us ensure we are maximizing the potential of our impact.
+We regularly partner—both formally and informally—with a broad set of stakeholders to help us ensure we are maximizing the potential of our impact.
 Having operated a variety of factory-focused programs in the 25 years since our Global Sustainability department was established, we have established a comprehensive network of stakeholders that we rely on for insight, guidance, and accountability.

 When issues arise, we seek to work with suppliers, unions, worker-representative organizations, and local and international NGOs that have expertise and connections in the that area.
 Our aim is to prioritize the impact of affected parties and come to a resolution that is fair and ethical given the events that transpired.
 We take what we learn from these experiences to improve our processes and protocols in responding to future issues, and we seek to partner with other buyers, governments, and other stakeholders in so that these lessons can be applied more broadly.

 We also collaborate on solutions that matter most to workers and our suppliers' facilities.
 For example, with the ILO's Better Work program, we have developed Gap Inc.’s Workplace Cooperation Program, which gives workers and management the skills they need to resolve workplace issues, engage in respectful collaboration and drive continuous improvement in the workplace.
 Through other partnerships, we developed our Workforce Engagement Program to measure and improve the degree to which garment workers feel valued and engaged at work.

 The Power of Partnership